Tlaib wins Conyers' seat; Congress to get 1st Muslim woman

 Tlaib, 42, served in the Michigan House from 2009 until 2014.
-She defeated five other candidates to win the nomination to run for a full term representing the heavily Democratic district, which covers much of Detroit and some of its suburbs.
+She defeated five other candidates to win the nomination to run for a full term representing the heavily Democratic 13th District, which covers much of Detroit and some of its suburbs.

 The 89-year-old Conyers was first elected to the House in 1964.
 He stepped down in December citing health reasons, though several former female staffers had accused him of sexual harassment.